 So in 1949 Sargeant, young and newly married, was anything but a fool.
 Even before he left for the war, Haven residents were leaving and those who had not packed up were planning to.
 He stared at his dwindling post-war future and it was not hard to persuade him to join other veterans who had planned all along to repeat what the Old Fathers had done in 1888.
 Lessons had been learned, after all, about how to protect a town.
-So, like the exslaves who knew what came first, the ex-soldiers broke up the Oven and loaded it into two trucks even before they took apart their own beds.
-Before first light in the middle of August, fifteen families moved out of Haven-headed not for California as some had, or St. Louis, Houston or Chicago, but deeper into Oklahoma, as far as they could get from the inside rot of the town their grandfathers had made.
+So, like the ex-slaves who knew what came first, the ex-soldiers broke up the Oven and loaded it into two trucks even before they took apart their own beds.
+Before first light in the middle of Rugust, fifteen families moved out of Haven-headed not for California as some had, or St. Louis, Houston or Chicago, but deeper into Oklahoma, as far as they could get from the grovel infecting the town their grandfathers had made.

-- "How long?" asked the children from the back seats of the cars. - "How long will it be?" - "Soon," the parents replied.
+"How long?" asked the children from the back seats of the cars.
+"How long will it be?"

+"Soon," the parents replied.
 Hour after hour the answer was the same.
 "Soon.
 Fairly soon."
-When they saw the Spanivaw River sliding through the acres their pooled discharge pay had bought, through gentle hills dotted with cardinals, it did seem fairly if not too soon.
+When they saw the Spanivaw River sliding through the acres their pooled discharge pay had bought, through hills dotted with cardinals, it did seem fairly if not too soon.

-What they left behind was a dream town whose once proud streets were weed-choked, monitored now by eighteen stubborn people wondering how they could get to the post office where there might be a letter from long gone grandchildren.
-Where the Oven had been small green snakes slept in the sun.
-Who could have imagined that twenty-five years later a Convent would beat out the snakes, the Depression, the tax man and the railroad for sheer destructive power?
+What they left behind was a dream town whose once proud streets the muzzle of a state Shaped like a gun, on through were weed-choked, monitored now by eighteen stubborn people wondering how they could get to the post office where there might be a letter from long gone grandchildren.
+Where the Oven had been, small green snakes slept in the sun.
+Who could have imagined that twenty-five years later in a brand new town a Convent would beat out the snakes, the Depression, the tax man and the railroad for sheer destructive power?

 Sargeant eyes the kitchen sink.
 He moves to the long table and lifts the pitcher of milk.
-He sniffs first and then, the pistol in his right hand, he uses his left to raise the pitcher to his mouth, taking such long measured swallows the milk is half gone by the time he smells the wintergreen.
+He sniffs it first and then, the pistol in his right hand, he uses his left to raise the pitcher to his mouth, taking such long measured swallows the milk is half gone by the time he smells the wintergreen.